nino-triandafilidis/coronary-anomaly-analytics/README.md

 # Coronary Anomaly Analytics

-Clinical analytics tooling for pediatric cardiologists studying anomalous aortic origin of a coronary artery (AAOCA) from coronary CT angiogram (CTA) reports.
+Physician-facing analytics tooling for studying coronary CT angiogram (CTA) reports, with a focus on anomalous aortic origin of a coronary artery (AAOCA).

+The current main goal of this project is to help clinicians turn free-text CT reports into a reviewable dataset, then analyze how the features they care about appear across the cohort.
+The application emphasizes clinician review, feature-level evidence, report-level incidence, filtering, and source-report drill-downs rather than automated diagnosis.

 This repository contains two separate report-processing pipelines:

 1. A deterministic Python pipeline for building a research cohort from a bulk STARR radiology export.
-2. A React application for extracting, reviewing, storing, and analyzing AAOCA-related findings with an OpenAI GPT parser.
+2. A React application for extracting, reviewing, storing, filtering, and analyzing AAOCA-related findings with an OpenAI GPT parser.

 The pipelines solve different problems, run on different stacks, and do not share code.
 Rules that apply to one pipeline should not be assumed to apply to the other.